woocommerce/woocommerce-ios/ARCHITECTURE.md

 coding rounds, and most of all: the sum of past experiences on the platform.

-The goal of the current document is to discuss several principles that strongly influenced our current architecture approach, along with providing details on how each one of the layer works internally.
+The goal of the current document is to discuss several principles that strongly influenced our current architecture approach, along with providing details on how each one of the layers work internally.